scipdatabase/RootRotAI/README.md

 **Dry Root Rot (DRR)** is one of the predominant diseases affecting chickpea and can cause up to 100% crop loss.
 Many laboratories across the globe are currently studying DRR, however manual disease detection and assessment tend to be tedious, time-consuming and subject to human bias.

-We introduce **RootRotAI**, an image-based ML-powered software for DRR detection and assessment.
-The motivation behind RootRot-AI is to introduce an automated DRR assessment system that is not only computationally efficient but also user friendly interface.
+We introduce **RootRotAI**, an image-based ML-powered software for DRR detection and assessment in chickpea.
+The motivation behind RootRotAI is to introduce an automated DRR assessment system that is not only computationally efficient but also user friendly interface.

 ---